HCL-Cloud-Native-Labs/SRE-Boilerplate/thanos-install/thanos-install-k8s.md

 to create the service :

 ```
-kubectl create -f thanos-minio
+kubectl create -f thanos-minio-np.yaml -n monitoring

--np.yaml -n monitoring
 kubectl get svc -n monitoring
 ```
-use the Node IP and port assigned to minio service and create a bucket called "thanos" in minio.
-This bucket would be used to store the
+Use the Node IP and port assigned to minio service to access the frontend.
+Once you login to the Minio please create a bucket called "thanos" in minio.
+This bucket would be used to store the metric data for thanos which is collected from all the prometheues sidecars and will act as the log term store for metric data.

+## Download and Install Thanos Bitnami Helm Charts
+Now it will be the time to setup Thanos using the bitnami thanos chart.
 To install the chart :

 ```
 helm repo add bitnami https://charts.bitnami.com/bitnami
 helm install thanos -f values.yaml bitnami/thanos -n monitoring
 ```
-Complete values.yaml file is upload in the same directory (https://github.com/HCL-Cloud-Native-Labs/SRE-Boilerplate/blob/main/thanos-install/values.yaml).

-This file contains the runtime configuration of all thanos components like thanos query, thanos bucketweb, thanos compactor, thanos object store etc. Any changes in conifguration needs to be made in this file and then helm release need to be upgraded with the updates values.yaml file.
+Complete values.yaml file is upload in this repo and contains the runtime configuration of all thanos components like thanos query, thanos bucketweb, thanos compactor, thanos object store etc. Any changes in conifguration needs to be made in this file and then helm release need to be upgraded with the updated values.yaml file.

-Thanos installation will create below pods in the monitoring namespace :
+Thanos installation(along with minio installation in step 2) will create below pods in the monitoring namespace :

 ```
 ## kubectl get pods -n monitoring | grep -i thanos